Date of Award

 This study utilized two questionnaires and five demographic and work profiles.
 The two questionnaires were: The transformational leadership and transactional leadership of the MLQ-5x short-form developed by Bass and Avolio (1995), and Teacher Job Satisfaction Questionnaire (TJSQ) developed by Lester (1984).
 In this study, 500 full-time teachers in Taiwan higher education were randomly selected.
 These questionnaires were mailed to them along with an introduction letter and a consent form.

 One hundred and fifty-seven of the 500 survey instruments were returned, yielding a return rate of 31%.
 Thirty were excluded, leaving 127 valid-survey instruments.
 The data were analyzed using the statistical software program SPSS12.0.
 Data analysis consisted of descriptive statistics, exploratory factor analysis, independent t-test and multiple regression analysis.

 The study found that teachers who perceived transformational leadership were the most satisfied with their jobs.
 In contrast, teachers who perceived transactional leadership reported less job satisfaction.
 In addition, Taiwanese higher education teachers with the most teaching experience were the more satisfied.
 Teacher job satisfaction increased with years of teaching experience.
 This study was limited to the relationship between supervisors' transformational and transactional leadership styles, and teachers' job satisfaction in higher education institutions in Taiwan.
 Future studies should add laissez-faire leadership to the research questions and hypotheses.

 Sung, Chi-Ling, "Relationship Among Supervisors' Transformational and Transactional Leadership Styles, and Teachers' Job Satisfaction in Taiwan Higher Education" (2007).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 170.